 About the course

-In this iteration of the course the external partner that provided the real-life problem is the start-up Organic H2.
+In this iteration of the course the external partner that provided the real-life problem is St1 Biokraft and the challenge is called Building cities of the future: harnessing new urban bioresources.

 Preliminary schedule

-The course will be given in blended mode, with most of the activities online and a mandatory face-to-face (F2F) week at Valla campus, Linköping from 19 to 23 May 2025.
-Please contact the Erasmus coordinator at your home university to secure Erasmus funding for the face-to-face week as soon as possible.
+The course will be given in blended mode, with most of the activities online and a mandatory face-to-face (F2F) week at Valla campus, Linköping from 13 to 17 October 2025.
+Please contact the Erasmus coordinator at your home university to secure Erasmus funding for the F2F week as soon as possible.

 See the preliminary schedule via the link below.
 Please note that changes may occur.